Skip to main content

 Biography

-Since 2017, I have been working on a research project that extends my interests in Middle Eastern literatures, film and the medical humanities: a cultural history of cancer in the Arab world.
-This project is funded by the Arts and Humanities Research Council as part of its Open World Research Initiative.
-One strand of the project Performing Arab Cancer , which is grounded in arts-based-research, has been shortlisted for the AHRC / Wellcome Trust 2020 Medical Humanities Awards in the Best International Research category.
-Based on extensive qualitative fieldwork (in the form of personal interviews) conducted with female cancer patients from the Arab world, Performing Arab Cancer deploys creative, performative, visual and critical practice to generate a ‘living archive’ of Arab female cancer stories and testimonies.
-As part of my work on this strand, I wrote, produced and curated a series of creative arts outputs – including two ethnodramas, a film and a video installation – in collaboration with international artists, healthcare practitioners and cancer NGOs to highlight women’s subjective experience with the disease.
-For further details please see: https://www.dur.ac.uk/owri/subprojects/thatdisease/ and https://www.dur.ac.uk/owri/impact/cancer/
+In 2017, I began work on a research project that extends my interests in Middle Eastern literatures, visual culture and the medical humanities: a cultural history of cancer in the Arab world.
+This project was funded by the Arts and Humanities Research Council as part of its Open World Research Initiative.
+One strand of the project Performing Arab Cancer, which is grounded in arts-based-research, was shortlisted for the AHRC / Wellcome Trust 2020 Medical Humanities Awards in the Best International Research category.
+Based on extensive qualitative fieldwork conducted with female cancer patients from the Arab world, Performing Arab Cancer deploys creative, performative, visual and critical practice to generate a ‘living archive’ of Arab female cancer stories and testimonies.
+As part of my work on this strand, I wrote, produced and curated a series of creative arts outputs – including two ethnodramas, a film and a video installation – in collaboration with international artists, healthcare practitioners and cancer NGOs to highlight women’s subjective experience with cancer.
+For further details, see my ethnodrama I am Waiting For You and the video installation Hair Talk.
+I have also published a number of outputs on the biopolitics of cancer, on Arab women’s cancer activism in art, music and theatre, and on staging cancer testimonies.

 Research interests